robertdalla/demo-jobs-scheduler/README.md

 ## Jobs Scheduler demo

+Jobs Scheduler Demo is Single Page Application that allows you to create and schedule job cards and move them across a calendar.
+Job cards are associated with defined types and can be tagged and filtered with defined labels.

+The app is built with Angular and Bootstrap, and was a quick frontend prototype presented at Strategik Pty Ltd.

 ### [Live demo](https://jobscheduler.dmxnetworks.com.au/)

 ![Image](./Jobs-Scheduler-Demo_1.jpg)

 ![Image](./Jobs-Scheduler-Demo_2.jpg)

-Jobs Scheduler Demo is an app that allows you to create and schedule job cards and move them across a calendar.
-Job cards are associated with types and can be tagged and filtered with labels.

-The app is built with Angular and Bootstrap, and was a quick frontend prototype presented at Strategik Pty Ltd.

-### Frameworks and Libraries
+## Frameworks and Libraries

 | Angular @^9 | Bootstrap @^4 |
 |-------------|---------------|